statengeneraal/laws-markdown/verdrag/convention/for/the/protection/of/the/marine/environment/of/the/north-east/etc/BWBV0001119/README.md

 d) fish waste from industrial fish processing operations;

-e) vessels or aircraft until, at the latest, 31st December 2004.
+e) vessels or aircraft until, at the latest, 31st December 2004;

+f) carbon dioxide streams from carbon dioxide capture processes for storage, provided:

+(i) disposal is into a sub-soil geological formation;

+(ii) the streams consist overwhelmingly of carbon dioxide.
+They may contain incidental associated substances derived from the source material and the capture, transport and storage processes used;

+(iii) no wastes or other matter are added for the purpose of disposing of those wastes or other matter;

+(iv) they are intended to be retained in these formations permanently and will not lead to significant adverse consequences for the marine environment, human health and other legitimate uses of the maritime area.
 3.

 a) The dumping of low and intermediate level radioactive substances, including wastes, is prohibited.